 Through our RE lessons we aim to teach an awareness of the important spiritual and cultural aspects of Christianity and other religions.
 Children will explore the major celebrations from a variety of religions and have opportunities to reflect on these findings.

 "I like the Bible stories."
 "You can learn about Jesus."
 "We made lamps for Diwali."

-Personal, Social and Health - Sex and Relationships Education Our school is a community where we live and learn together.
+Personal, Social and Health - Sex and Relationships Education

+Our school is a community where we live and learn together.
 Personal, social and health education (PSHE) and citizenship enables children to become healthy, independent and responsible members of society.
 We believe that it is crucial for the development of young children that they should be given an increasing measure of responsibility for themselves, others and their environment and community.
 We aim to promote a healthy lifestyle at Cheselbourne.
 Health education plays an important role in developing the physical, mental and social wellbeing of our children.
 We promote and encourage positive relationships.

-"I know what is healthy food!"
+"I know what healthy food is!"
 "I have lots of friends."
-Collective Worship Collective worship is an important part of our school.
-It is an opportunity for the whole school to get together to celebrate and support all aspects of our school life, to promote a spiritual viewpoint and to provide a time for stillness and reflection in what is often a busy, active day for our children.